slact/durpina/README.md

 ### `peer:is_failing()`

-Returns `true` if the peer is currently failing; that is, it has experienced more than one failure is the
+Returns `true` if the peer is currently failing; that is, if it has recorded more than one failure in the last `fail_timeout` time interval.

 ### `peer:add_fail()`